The Firm

 Own the thesis, not the cycle.

-We are not a cycle-driven investor.
-We acquire when the asset and the neighborhood match the thesis — larger-bedroom family-sized housing in the District — and we hold through cycles rather than against them.
+We buy when the asset matches the thesis — family-sized housing in the District — and hold through cycles, not against them.

 II.